-- Rule 323.1 Architectural Coatings: This rule sets the standards for any architectural coating that is supplied, sold, offered for sale, or manufactured for use within the District. - Rule 324 Disposal and Evaporation of Solvents: This rule prohibits any source from disposing more than one and a half gallons of any photochemically reactive solvent per day by means that will allow the evaporation of the solvent into the atmosphere.
-The permittee will be required to maintain records to ensure compliance with this rule. - Rule 325 Crude Oil Production and Separation: This rule applies to equipment used in the production, gathering, storage, processing and separation of crude oil and gas prior to custody transfer.
+- Rule 323.1 (Architectural Coatings): This rule sets the standards for any architectural coating that is supplied, sold, offered for sale, or manufactured for use within the District. - Rule 324 Disposal and Evaporation of Solvents: This rule prohibits any source from disposing more than one and a half gallons of any photochemically reactive solvent per day by means that will allow the evaporation of the solvent into the atmosphere.
+The permittee is required to maintain records to ensure compliance with this rule. - Rule 325 Crude Oil Production and Separation: This rule applies to equipment used in the production, gathering, storage, processing and separation of crude oil and gas prior to custody transfer.
 The primary requirements of this rule are under Sections D and E. Section D requires the use of vapor recovery systems on all tanks and vessels, including wastewater tanks, oil/water separators and sumps.
 Section E requires that all produced gas be controlled at all times, except for wells undergoing routine maintenance.
-Compliance with Section E is met by directing all produced gas to a sales compressor, injection well or to a flare relief system. - Rule 326 Storage of Reactive Organic Liquids: This rule applies to equipment used to store reactive organic compound liquids with a vapor pressure greater than 0.5 psia. - Rule 330 Surface Coating of Metal Parts and Products: This rule sets standards for many types of coatings applied to metal parts and products.
+The gas separated from the produced fluids is collected and sent to the Orcutt Compressor Plant.
+Compliance with Section E is met by directing all produced gas to a sales compressor, injection well or to a flare relief system. - Rule 330 Surface Coating of Metal Parts and Products: This rule sets standards for many types of coatings applied to metal parts and products.
 In addition to the ROC standards, this rule sets operating standards for application of the coatings, labeling and recordkeeping.
-Compliance with this rule will be demonstrated through inspections and recordkeeping. - Rule 331 Fugitive Emissions Inspection and Maintenance: This rule applies to components in liquid and gaseous hydrocarbon service at oil and gas production fields.
-The permittee submitted an I&M Plan dated August 30, 2005 and received District approval of this Plan on September 27, 2005.
-Ongoing compliance with the provisions of this rule will be assessed via inspection by District personnel using an organic vapor analyzer and through analysis of operator records.
-The Squires Lease does not perform any routine venting of hydrocarbons to the atmosphere.
-All gases routinely vented are directed to the vapor recovery system. - Rule 344 Sumps, Pits and Well Cellars: Rule 344 requires controls on sumps and pits subject to the rule and an inspection and maintenance plan for well cellars.
+Compliance with this rule is demonstrated through inspections and recordkeeping. - Rule 331 Fugitive Emissions Inspection and Maintenance: This rule applies to components in liquid and gaseous hydrocarbon service at oil and gas production fields.
+Ongoing compliance with the provisions of this rule will be assessed via inspection by the permittee and District personnel using an organic vapor analyzer and through analysis of operator records.
+The Folsom Lease does not perform any routine venting of hydrocarbons to the atmosphere.
+All gases routinely vented are directed to the gas gathering system. - Rule 344 Sumps, Pits and Well Cellars: Rule 344 requires controls on sumps and pits subject to the rule and an inspection and maintenance plan for well cellars.
 The permittee has instituted a program to monitor well cellars and pump them out if the thickness of the oil/petroleum products exceeds 2 inches or the cellar is over 50-percent full of any liquid.
 Compliance is determined through required recordkeeping and District inspection. - Rule 352 Natural Gas-Fired Fan-Type Central Furnaces and Small Water Heaters: This rule applies to new water heaters rated less than 75,000 Btu/hr and new fan-type central furnaces.
 It requires the certification of newly installed units. - Rule 353 Adhesives and Sealants: This rule applies to the use of adhesives, adhesive bonding primers, adhesive primers, sealants, sealant primers, or any other primers.
-Compliance shall be based on site inspections. - Rule 505 Breakdown Conditions: This rule describes the procedures that the permittee must follow when a breakdown condition occurs to any emissions unit associated with the Squires

-Lease.
-A breakdown condition is defined as an unforeseeable failure or malfunction of (1) any air pollution control equipment or related operating equipment which causes a violation of an emission limitation or restriction prescribed in the District Rules and Regulations, or by State law, or (2) any in-stack continuous monitoring equipment, provided such failure or malfunction:
+Compliance is based on site inspections. - Rule 505 Breakdown Conditions: This rule describes the procedures that the permittee must follow when a breakdown condition occurs to any emissions unit associated with the Folsom Lease.
+A breakdown condition is defined as an unforeseeable failure or malfunction of (1) any air pollution control equipment or related operating equipment that causes a violation of an emission limitation or restriction prescribed in the District Rules and Regulations, or by State law, or (2) any in-stack continuous monitoring equipment, provided such failure or malfunction: